openvinotoolkit/openvino/docs/install_guides/installing-openvino-linux.md

    sudo sed -i 's/decline/accept/g' silent.cfg
    sudo ./install.sh -s silent.cfg
    ```
-   In option 3 you can select which OpenVINO components will be installed by modifying the `COMPONENTS` parameter in the `silent.cfg` file.
+   In Option 3 you can select which OpenVINO components will be installed by modifying the `COMPONENTS` parameter in the `silent.cfg` file.
 For example, to install only CPU runtime for the Inference Engine, set `COMPONENTS=intel-openvino-ie-rt-cpu__x86_64` in `silent.cfg`.
 To get a full list of available components for installation, run the `./install.sh --list_components` command from the unpacked OpenVINO™ toolkit package.

-> **NOTE**: Follow the instructions on your screen.
+7. Follow the instructions on your screen.
 Watch for informational messages such as the following in case you must complete additional steps:

    ![](../img/openvino-install-linux-01.png)

-7. By default, the Intel® Distribution of OpenVINO™ is installed to the following directory:
+8. By default, the Intel® Distribution of OpenVINO™ is installed to the following directory:
    * For root or administrator: `/opt/intel/openvino_<version>/`
    * For regular users: `/home/<USER>/intel/openvino_<version>/`

    For simplicity, a symbolic link to the latest installation is also created: `/opt/intel/openvino_2021/` or `/home/<USER>/intel/openvino_2021/`

-8. **Optional**: You can choose **Customize** to change the installation directory or the components you want to install:
+9. **Optional**: You can choose **Customize** to change the installation directory or the components you want to install.

    > **NOTE**: If there is an OpenVINO™ toolkit version previously installed on your system, the installer will use the same destination directory for the next installation.
 If you want to install a newer version to a different directory, you need to uninstall the previously installed versions.

    > **NOTE**: The Intel® Media SDK component is always installed in the `/opt/intel/mediasdk` directory regardless of the OpenVINO installation path chosen.

-9. The Finish screen indicates that the core components have been installed:
+10. The **Finish** screen indicates that the core components have been installed:

    ![](../img/openvino-install-linux-04.png)

-> **NOTE**: Once you click Finish to close the installation wizard, a new browser window will open with this documentation.
+   Once you click **Finish** to close the installation wizard, a new browser window will open with this documentation.
 It jumps to the section with your next installation steps.

 The core components are now installed.
 Continue to the next section to install additional dependencies.